HuHaigen/COVID-19-Lung-Infection-Segmentation/README.md

 ## 6. Acknowledgements

 The authors would like to express their appreciation to the referees for their helpful comments and suggestions.
 This work was supported in part by Zhejiang Provincial Natural Science Foundation of China (Grant nos.
 LGF20H180002 and GF22F037921), and in part by National Natural Science Foundation of China (Grant nos.
-61802347, 61801428 and 61972354), the National Key Research and Development Program of China (Grant no.2018YFB1305202), and the Microsystems Technology Key Laboratory Foundation of China
+61802347, 61801428 and 61972354), the National Key Research and Development Program of China (Grant no.2018YFB1305202), and the Microsystems Technology Key Laboratory Foundation of China.

 ## 7. FAQ

 **[⬆ back to top](#0-preface)**